-One of the big boys on the antiques block, Lorfords is recognised as europe’s largest source of decorative antiques, with its core business based in two vast WWII aircraft hangars and a former bus garage in The Cotswolds.
+One of the big boys on the antiques block, Lorfords is recognised as Europe’s largest source of decorative antiques, with its core business based in two vast WWII aircraft hangars and a former bus garage in The Cotswolds.
 The emphasis is on displaying antiques in a modern setting.

-Elizabeth’s keen eye has helped her forge a career sourcing antique furniture and vintage items for a wide range of interior projects, including private homes, restaurants, hotels and shops.
+Recognised as one of the most entertaining and best antiques blogs, Elizabeth’s keen eye has helped her forge a career sourcing antique furniture and vintage items for a wide range of interior projects, including private homes, restaurants, hotels and shops.
 She offers a wealth of advice, while sourcing and negotiating the best deal for her clients.

 This leading London auction house boasts an appealing blog, ‘Chiswick Curates’ that is a mine of information about items in their upcoming sales, accessible guides for collectors and advice for buying antiques and art that suit the latest trends.

 Antiques dealer and Antiques Young Gun Edd Thomas has his own antiques blog dedicated to delivering a ‘refreshing and often sideways look at the contemporary field of antiques and collectables’.
 Subjects range from collecting cartoons, to art deco and brutalism.